 When new allotmenteers arrive on the Slopefield site they are initially given a micro plot which is a quarter of the normal half plot which is standard.
 The reason for this is to allow the new plotholders to realise how much work is required to work a plot successfully and to make sure they are going to enjoy the work involved.........not everyone decides that it is for them.

-To aid micro plotters in their initial year the 'Buddy' mentor system has been established which means that each micro plotter is allocated a "Buddy", an experienced grower, they can ask for advice.
+To aid micro plotters in their initial year we have experienced growers they can ask for advice.

 MANAGING YOUR ALLOTMENT